Sakthivels1604/Ai_for_india_2.0/README.md

 Note:- It requires an access to Camera,

 Model(1) files were the updated versions of the above link, which can identifies Phones.

+On behalf of my knowledge it works on the basis of Python(OOPS) dictionary.